Screening & Prevention

 This is the only stool DNA test approved by the FDA for colorectal cancer screening.
 Done every 3 years, Cologuard® is used to detect altered DNA in the stool that could indicate the presence of cancer or polyps.
 Each kit comes with a prepaid label to easily ship back to the lab.

-Your physician will order the Cologuard test kit and have it shipped it
+- Where do I get the test?
+Your primary care physician can order a Cologuard test kit and have it shipped it to your home.

-Where do I get the test?
+- Where do I get the test?
+Your primary care physician can provide a FIT and FOBT test.

 Most health insurance plans cover the cost of colorectal screening.
 However, if the results of the screening show you need more tests or treatment, you may need to pay a deductible and co-pay, as you would for other medical care.
 Talk to your health insurance company to learn how your screening is covered.